-5.1.5 Policies
+5.1.4 Objectives

 - a.
+While recognizing the benefits, to minimize the negative environmental and social impacts of agriculture, forestry, mariculture, and other industry; - b.
+To encourage agriculture, forestry, mariculture, and industry are practised in a sustainable manner; - c.
+To promote use and development of the land that is in sympathy with the landscape and that makes the most of each site's natural characteristics; - d.
+To ensure appropriate industrial and commercial ventures are permitted that are respectful of the residents of Lasqueti Island (e.g. noise, light, air quality, traffic). - e.
+To encourage ecologically based stewardship and sustainable use of renewable resources. - 5.1.5 Policies - a.
 Economic and industrial undertakings should have limitations and development control on the Island in such a way that existing ecosystems are maintained for the benefit of future generations. - b.
 Economic activities should provide adequate sewage disposal systems that prevent contamination or degradation the environment. - c.
 Hazardous industries including the transportation, handling, storage and use of radioactive materials or other dangerous or toxic materials in bulk are prohibited in the Lasqueti Island Local Trust Area; bulk storage of gasoline, kerosene, diesel fuel, propane, and similar fuels intended for utilization by the residents and visitors are accepted. - d.
 The siting of commercial and industrial buildings should be at reasonable distances from lot lines to ensure a degree of privacy and the quiet tranquillity consistent with a rural environment. - e.
 Alternatives to drilled wells are encouraged to provide freshwater. - f.
 Rezoning procedures for commercial and industrial application proposals are contained in the development procedure bylaw of the Lasqueti Island Local Trust Committee; such proposals should be referred to the Advisory Planning Commission for review prior to final consideration by the Lasqueti Island Local Trust Committee. - g.
 A range of commercial and industrial activities are permitted as home enterprise.
 The scale of home enterprises should be regulated to control impact. - h.
-Existing established businesses which do not have adequate off-street parking at the adoption date of this Bylaw may continue to operate without the provision of such parking facilities; any expansion of such a business must conform to the parking standards of this Bylaw. - i.
-The owner or operator of an existing home enterprise who proposes to expand a business beyond the scale of a home enterprise should apply for a rezoning or a Temporary Use Permit. - j.
+Existing established businesses which do not have adequate off street parking at the adoption date of this Bylaw may continue to operate without the provision of such parking facilities; any expansion of such a business must conform to the parking standards of this Bylaw. - i.h.
+The owner or operator of an existing home enterprise who proposes to expand a business beyond the scale of a home enterprise should apply for a rezoning or a Temporary Use Permit. - j-i.
 In the review of commercial and industrial zoning applications the applicant should provide: - (i) adequate off-street vehicle, motorcycle and bicycle parking; - (ii) adequate fire protection measures; - (iii) adequate proof of sewage disposal capability; - (iv) adequate potable water supply and water conservation measures; - (v) a plan showing: - location and size of all buildings;